Child or Dependent Care Tax Credit 2019

 Did Somebody Claim Your Dependent?

 A Qualifying Person for the Child and Dependent Care Credit may only be claimed on one tax return.
-If a dependent is claimed on more than one tax return (for example, a child is claimed by both divorced parents) the IRS will apply a set of tiebreaker rules to see who gets to claim the dependent.
+If a dependent is claimed on more than one tax return (for example, a child is claimed by both divorced parents), the IRS will apply a set of tiebreaker rules to see who gets to claim the dependent.

-tax credits and tax deductions may be available to you.
+See what other tax credits and tax deductions may be available to you.

-® is a registered trademark of Intuit, Inc. H&R Block® is a registered trademark of HRB Innovations, Inc.
+H&R Block® is a registered trademark of HRB Innovations, Inc.